Learning how to plan a wedding from out of state starts with simplifying decisions, not adding more of them.

 Build in Time for the Experience

-One of the biggest advantages when you plan a wedding from out of state is the opportunity to extend past a single-day event.
-Rather than a one-and-done, it transforms into something more layered and having more memorable moments.
+One of the strongest advantages when you plan a wedding from out of state is the opportunity to extend beyond a single-day event.
+When guests are already traveling, building in extra time transforms the wedding from a rushed ceremony into something more immersive — the setting itself becomes part of the memory rather than just the backdrop for one afternoon.

-- Let the experience unfold naturally instead of rushing through it
+- Let the experience unfold at its own pace instead of rushing through it

 Understand the Cost Structure

-According to The Knot, traditional wedding costs continue to rise, which is one reason couples are moving toward smaller, destination-style weddings.
+According to The Knot, traditional wedding costs continue to rise — which is a significant part of why couples are moving toward smaller, destination-style weddings.
+Our guide to micro wedding cost in North Carolina breaks down where the money typically goes.

 Where Weddings Over Waterfalls Fits

-At Weddings Over Waterfalls, it’s no surprise a slight majority of couples plan their entire wedding from out of state.
-The property is designed to reduce complexity—offering a private, away-from-it-all setting, countless built-in ceremony locations thanks to the variety of waterfalls, and optional all-inclusive support so couples can step away from the logistics and focus on themselves.
+At Weddings Over Waterfalls, a majority of couples plan their entire wedding from out of state.
+The property is designed to support that — a private setting with multiple built-in ceremony locations, optional all-inclusive support, and a team that’s experienced in working with couples who can’t be here in person to manage the details.

 Not Getting Married Here?
 You Can Still Experience It